PART ONE – Darkness to Light (cont.)

 It was only a matter of time before things came to a head.
 I really had no right to impose anything in their business against their wishes, unless God was leading me, and I don’t believe He was.
 I only liked to think He was.
 Now I understand – there is a time and state of knowing things surely.

-As I was struggling over Marilyn’s and my relationship and what direction I should take, the Pauls called to tell me that Marilyn suddenly became seriously ill and was admitted to the Grace Hospital in St. James, Winnipeg.
+As I was struggling over Marilyn’s and my relationship and what direction I should take, the Pauls called to tell me that Marilyn had suddenly become seriously ill and been admitted to the Grace Hospital in St. James, Winnipeg.

 I immediately flew to Winnipeg to join her mother.
 While at first they did not know what the problem was, they came to conclude she had equine encephalitis – Marilyn was seriously ill.
 Her head swelled beyond recognition, and she was delirious.
 They placed her in a padded room so she wouldn’t hurt herself when she thrashed.
 Her mother was greatly anxious.
 We prayed for Marilyn, and I exhorted Mrs. Paul to believe, reminding her that we had asked the Lord to heal Marilyn, declaring that all was in God’s hands.